fatima-alzahraa-hammoud/guardian-grove/README.md

 - As a parent, I want to be notified of my child’s mood, location, inappropriate sounds, and progress to stay informed and offer support.

-- As a parent, I want to set family goals and encourage participation through shared tasks and rewards.

-- As a parent, I want to track my family’s progress on the leaderboard to celebrate our collective achievements.

 #### Child

 - As a child, I want a space to express creativity (drawing, storytelling) and share it with my family.